canonical/snapd/interfaces/builtin/README.md

 The next rule about evaluating snap-declaration assertions is that maps are treated as logical ANDs where each key in the map must individually evaluate to `true` and lists are treated as logical ORs where only one of the elements of the list must evaluate to `true`.
-So with the following example assertion, in order for the the `serial-port` plug in this snap to auto-connect, either the first element of the list must evaluate to `true` or the second element of the list must evaluate to `true` (or they could both theoretically evaluate to `true`, but this is impossible in practice since the slots can only come from gadgets
+With the following example assertion, order for the `serial-port` plug in this snap to auto-connect, either the first element of the list must evaluate to `true` or the second element of the list must evaluate to `true` (or they could both theoretically evaluate to `true`, but this is impossible in practice since the slots can only come from gadgets